 YouTube contributors

 This is the earliest real off-air recording of WIL that I can find on YouTube.
-There probably are others available that are on different audio formats.
+There are probably others available in different audio formats.

 (YouTube)